parksw3/COVID19-Korea/README.md

 * `note`: miscellaneous notes
 * `KCDC_no`: article number on the KCDC website

-### Sheet 5: Cumulative number of cases by age group (based on the official press releases)
+### Sheet 5: Cumulative number of cases by age group

 ### Sheet 6: Confirmed death